arpitbbhayani/articles/blogs/udemy-sql-taxonomy.md

 WHERE topics_level3.id = 610;
 ```

 In the SQL query above we fetch the topic path for topic id `610`.
 We join table `topics` twice each handling a distinct level.
-Since we are using JOIN, if parent is `NULL` and join param does not match anything then it results into `NULL` during selects.
-This comes in very handy when we compute topic path for anything other than `topic`.
+Since we are using JOIN, if a parent is `NULL` and the join param does not match anything then it results in `NULL` during selects.
+This comes in very handy when we compute the topic path for anything other than `topic`.

-If topic with `610` id is of type `topic` then
+If the topic with `610` id is of type `topic` then

 - `topics_level1.id`, `topics_level1.name` will be category
 - `topics_level2.id`, `topics_level2.name` will be sub-category
 - `topics_level3.id`, `topics_level3.name` will be topic

-If topic with `610` id is of type `sub-category` then
+If the topic with `610` id is of type `sub-category` then

 - `topics_level1.id`, `topics_level1.name` will be `NULL`
 - `topics_level2.id`, `topics_level2.name` will be category
 - `topics_level3.id`, `topics_level3.name` will be sub-category

-If topic with `610` id is of type `category` then
+If the topic with `610` id is of type `category` then

 - `topics_level1.id`, `topics_level1.name` will be `NULL`
 - `topics_level2.id`, `topics_level2.name` will be `NULL`
 - `topics_level3.id`, `topics_level3.name` will be category

-So, in the application code we still access all the selected columns but we create the topic path considering the `NULL` values of the selected columns.
+So, in the application code, we still access all the selected columns but we create the topic path considering the `NULL` values of the selected columns.

 To support this query, our table only requires Primary Key on `id` and Foreign Key on `parent_id`.

 ## Get all the children of a category or a sub-category

-Getting all the children of a category or a sub-category will be heavily used to drive the "Browse and Explore" page, where user would want to drill down and explore the kind of topics Udemy is covering.
+Getting all the children of a category or a sub-category will be heavily used to drive the "Browse and Explore" page, where users would want to drill down and explore the kind of topics Udemy is covering.
 SQL Query for this has to support pagination and will be required to output all children for a given parent.

 ```sql
 SELECT * FROM topics WHERE parent_id = 123 ORDER BY score DESC;
 ```

 The SQL query above fetches all the child topics of a given parent topic with `id` = `123`.
-The child topics have to be ordered by `score` because we would want the most popular topic to be returned first.
+The child-topics have to be ordered by `score` because we would want the most popular topic to be returned first.
 For this query to be efficient we create a [composite index](https://en.wikipedia.org/wiki/Composite_index_(database)) on `(parent_id, score)`.

 ## Get category hierarchy

 Udemy, on its home page, puts out all the categories under a dropdown menu enabling users to explore courses.
-One peculiar behaviour of this is it renders all categories and top `k` sub-categories within it.
+One peculiar behavior of this is it renders all categories and top `k` sub-categories within it.
 Once we hover upon a sub-category it makes a network call to fetch top topics within that.
-It means we will need to fetch all categories and top `k` sub-categories from entire `topics` table.
+It means we will need to fetch all categories and top `k` sub-categories from the entire `topics` table.

-Although it looks very complicated at first, but it is very easy to do with SQL query.
+Although it looks very complicated at first, it is very easy to do with a single SQL query.

 ```sql
 SELECT t1_id, t1_name, t2_id, t2_name, t2_score